CRS PTA Committee and Volunteer Roles

 - Community Service: The Community Service Committee organizes service projects that parents and students can participate in that provide much-needed help to the community beyond our school doors.
 Responsibilities include planning and publicizing service projects, soliciting volunteers and donations for various service projects, and coordinating service projects with intended beneficiaries.

-- Diversity and Inclusion Committee: This Committee is focused on taking concrete actions to help our community identify and address racial bias and discrimination and ensure that the PTA fully represents and supports all members of our community.
+- Diversity and Inclusion Committee: The DEI Committee focuses on taking concrete actions to help our community identify and address racial bias and discrimination and ensure that the PTA fully represents and supports all members of our community.

 Individual Volunteer Positions